 Abby Reisman is an Assistant Professor of Teacher Education at the University of Pennsylvania's Graduate School of Education.
 Her research interests center on the teaching and learning of history, in particular, curriculum design and teacher education and professional development around core instructional practices.

 Cinthia Salinas is a Professor of Social Studies Education at the University of University of Texas – Austin.
 Her research interests include the construction of cultural citizenship notions within bilingual and immigrant school settings, critical multicultural education and historical thinking practices that introduce critical/other historical narratives.

-Sandra Schmidt is an Assistant Professor of Social Studies Education at Teachers College, Columbia University.
+Sandra Schmidt is an Associate Professor of Social Studies Education at Teachers College, Columbia University.
 Her research interests include space and place in geography education, public space and civic efficacy, and how sexuality is positioned in/by the social studies.

-Stephanie C. Serriere is an Associate Professor of Social Studies Education at Indiana University Purdue University Columbus (IUPUC) and an affiliate faculty member at the Pennsylvania State University.
+Stephanie C. Serriere is a Professor of Social Studies Education at Indiana University Purdue University Columbus (IUPUC) and an affiliate faculty member at the Pennsylvania State University.
 Her research interests include critical civic education, social justice education, and specifically how schools position children as civic agents and their civic participation, education, and engagement.

 Carla van Boxtel is a Professor of History Education at the University of Amsterdam and Director of the Dutch Center of Social Studies.
 Her research interests include historical reasoning, concept learning in social studies, dialogic teaching, and history learning in museums and outside school contexts.